cpodgurschi/pacman/README.md

 ## Roadmap

-Adding more complex features, like goasts.
+Adding more complex features, like gosts.

 ## License information
 No applicable license at this time.